 - In the Pepsi "Shady Acres" commercial, deliverymen are bringing Pepsi to a retirement home, as all the residents are wildly dancing to disco music.
-The men also deliver Coke to a college fraternity; the frat brothers are playing a boring bingo game as classical music plays in the background.
+The men also deliver Coke to a college fraternity; the frat brothers are playing a boring bingo game as a string arrangement of "Charmaine" plays in the background.

 - In a commercial for Silly String, an adult party is clearly portrayed as boring as classical music plays.
 When they bring in the advertised product, the music turns upbeat as everyone has fun.

 - In this 1988 ad for the tabletop version of the naval battle, the characters are attending an opera, but don't listen and play the game in the meantime.
 One of the men even shout out loud that his aircraft carrier been sunk, loud enough for the singers to hear him, and stop.

 - In The Secret Life of Pets, Leonard the poodle is seen sitting obediently listening to Vivaldi music while his owner leaves the house; as soon as the door closes he switches the music player to Heavy Metal.
 This was seen in all the trailers.

 - Downplayed in The Aristocats when at the beginning, high-class Madame Bonfamille and Georges Hautecourt engage in opera dancing, and at the end, they end up dancing and enjoying an upbeat jazz band played by cats.